Raymond D. Gary

 Raymond Dancel Gary (January 21, 1908 – December 11, 1993) was an American businessman and politician who served as the 15th governor of Oklahoma from 1955 to 1959 and the first governor to be born in Oklahoma since statehood.

 Born in southern Oklahoma, he became a state senator in 1941, until he assumed the office of governor in 1955.
-One of his accomplishments was to order the desegregation of the Oklahoma State Capitol restrooms.
+Amongst other accomplishments, he ordered the desegregation of the Oklahoma State Capitol restrooms.

 One of his first actions was to order the "whites only" and "colored only" signs removed from the Capitol's restrooms.
 He also declared his intent to make the state comply with the 1954 Supreme Court decision in Brown v.
 Board of Education, which declared segregation in the public schools unconstitutional.

 Gary died December 11, 1993, and is interred at Woodbury Forest Cemetery, Madill, Oklahoma.

 Early life

 Born January 21, 1908, on a farm midway between Madill, Oklahoma and Kingston, Oklahoma, he was educated in the local schools and graduated from Madill High School in 1927.
 He married Emma Mae Purser in 1928, and they had two children.
 After five years of teaching and attending Southeastern State College from 1928 to 1932, he had earned his Bachelor of Science degree.
 He was elected Marshall County Superintendent of Schools and served four years.
 He was a Baptist.

 In 1936, Gary established Gary Manufacturing Company, to make school and office furniture.
 He purchased Kingston Commercial Oil and Gas in 1946 and renamed it Sooner Oil Company of which he was president.
 He also purchased a 120-acre ranch outside Kingston which grew to hundreds of acres.